 To sum up, both the first stage (preliminary editorial review or screening) and second stage (peer review) are essential.
 But the most critical test for a manuscript to pass is, of course, peer review.
 If peer reviewers recommended accepting the manuscript in its current form, accepting with minor revisions, or at least revising and resubmitting it, this means that generally, the submission passed the most challenging stage successfully.
 The third stage (second editorial review or ‘review of peer review’) depends on each particular journal but is commonly more comfortable to deal with.

 The question that naturally follows the above is ‘how to maximize the chances of the manuscript being screened in by the journal editors, and especially positively evaluated and recommended to at least revise and resubmit, by peer reviewers?’
-I address this question below.
+We address this question below.